gravcat/raspi-crashplan/README.md

 ## raspi-crashplan

+### forked in an effort to support the new Crashplan Small Business 6.9.4
+### should work, but fails at startup

 Script for installing CrashPlan on Raspberry Pi
 Tested on Raspberry Pi 3 Model B, running Raspbian "Jessie", with CrashPlan 4.7.0